Pancreatic Cancer Survivor Nick Pifani Believes Genetic Testing Helped Him Beat the Odds

 That information led the doctors to run a panel on genetic testing, discovering Pifani had a genetic marker for pancreatic cancer that is somewhat related to the BRCA gene.

 “I found out that the genetic mutation carried some vulnerabilities, and for those vulnerabilities, platinum-based chemotherapy was very effective,” he says.
 He started aggressive chemotherapy treatment, along with five weeks of radiation, and his tumor shrunk to the point where it was operable.
 Pifani recently celebrated two years of being cancer-free.
-Now he’s focused on raising awareness and funding for pancreatic cancer through organizations like Stand Up To Cancer, and wants to spread the word about getting tumors genetically tested.
+Now he’s focused on raising awareness and funding for pancreatic cancer through organizations like Stand Up To Cancer (his employee Mastercard is one of Stand Up To Cancer’s biggest partners, which is how he learned about how to get involved with SU2C), and wants to spread the word about getting tumors genetically tested.
 Plus, he wants people to know this can happen to anyone.

 “It’s interesting when you sit in the chemotherapy room…it’s a sobering place because you see people of all ages, young and old, different races, different religions.
 Cancer just doesn’t discriminate,” he says.
 “I don’t really drink, I never smoked, I was a relatively healthy individual.
 It doesn’t really matter.
 Unfortunately sometimes bad things happen.”